These cranberry walnut swirls have a hint of orange zest for a festive flavor and the cookie is tender with the perfect crunch.

-- In a mixing bowl, beat butter and sugar at medium speed until light and fluffy.
-Add the sour cream, egg and vanilla, combining well between each addition.
+- In a mixing bowl, beat ½ cup butter and ¾ cup sugar at medium speed until light and fluffy.
+Add 1 Tablespoon sour cream, 1 egg and 1 teaspoon vanilla, combining well between each addition.

 - Gradually add flour mixture and beat until well combined.
 (Do not overbeat it, though)